arkansoap/Memoire-M1/Notes/remedies.md

-# Notes de lecture ch.16:
+# Remedies for imbalanced sample

 ## Model tuning
 > The simplest approach to counteracting the negative eﬀects of class imbalance is to tune the model to maximize the accuracy of the minority class(es).